-The best air fryer is a revolutionary bit of cooking tech.
-It's a (very) small oven that allows you to cook great meals quickly, and create crispy, delicious results without the need for lots of fat.
-They are very easy to use, very versatile, and great fun to cook with.
+The best air fryer is a revolutionary bit of cooking tech that has completely take over most kitchens.
+It's a (very) small oven that allows you to cook meals quickly and healthily, as they use little to no oil to create crispy, delicious results.
+Essentially, they're easy to use, versatile, and great fun to cook with.

 Do air fryers really fry?
-Not really, and air-fried food doesn’t usually taste the same as food cooked in a deep fat fryer, despite some of the advertising claims.
+Not really, and air-fried food doesn’t usually taste the same as food cooked in a deep fat fryer, despite some advertising claims.
 That’s because they aren’t fryers at all.
 They’re scaled-down versions of the fan ovens you'll find in our guide to the best ovens.
-However, one of the best air fryers listed here is still worth a purchase, especially if space is at a premium or you are not a confident cook.
-It's also worth taking a look at our guide to the best Instant Pots as some of them pull double duty as air fryers.
+However, an air fryer is still worth a purchase, especially if you have limited space, you're not a confident cook or you're trying to save money on your monthly bills.

 Best air fryers 2024 ranking